-Notice of Intention to Administratively Forfeit Property – Published in the Honolulu Star Advertiser on May 6, 2013 for the island of Oahu HSA050613
+Notice of Intention to Administratively Forfeit Property — Published in the Honolulu Star Advertiser on Monday, September 22, 2014, for the County of Honolulu.
+HSA092214

-Notice of Intention to Administratively Forfeit Property – Published in the Hawaii Tribune Herald on May 6, 2013 for the island of East Hawaii HTH050613
+Notice of Intention to Administratively Forfeit Property — Published in the Maui News on Monday, September 1, 2014, for the County of Maui.
+MN090114